ffathy-tdx/Sign-Language-Detection-and-Translation-using-YOLOv5/README.md

 **License: This project is licensed under the MIT License.**

-We hope this helps!
-Let us know if you have any further questions.
+hope this helps!
+Let me know if you have any further questions.